ringcentral/engage-digital-api-docs/docs/sdks/source-sdk/action-details.md

 ### messaging.queuing_update

-The `messaging.queuing_update` action is sent by Engage Digital to notify you about queuing updates, it includes the estimated wait time (in seconds) and the position of the task in the queue.
+The `messaging.queuing_update` action is sent by RingCX Digital to notify you about queuing updates, it includes the estimated wait time (in seconds) and the position of the task in the queue.
-In order to receive this action the task mode should be enabled and the corresponding channel (on Engage Digital) should be part of a channel group that is included in the current routing strategy.
+In order to receive this action the task mode should be enabled and the corresponding channel (on RingCX Digital) should be part of a channel group that is included in the current routing strategy.

 #### Request